 This fix has a bad aftertaste: at least in Germany, there is much talk about “planned obsolescence”, and I’m wondering if Logitech (and other manufacturers) use cheap microswitches that only survive a certain number of clicks.
 Especially after my mouse showed the previously mentioned defect so soon after the expiry of the warranty… On the other hand Logitech kept its promise regarding the battery life – I’m still using the first set.

-Update: Just as a brief clarification, after I got some feedback on the M705.
+Update (2014-11-22): Just as a brief clarification, after I got some feedback on the M705.
 (Apparently several users have had similar experiences.)
 Logitech uses Omron switches that actually seem to be pretty good.
-So I want to point to a post from Ralf who recommends to first try resoldering the joints.
-If that doesn’t help an exchange might be the best option.
+So I want to point to posts from Kogos and Ralf below: First you should try what is recommended in a Logitech forum post.
+After that you might try resoldering the joints.
+If that doesn’t help an exchange might be the best option…